crytic/slither/README.md

 [..]
 ```

-If Slither is run on a directory, it will run on every `.sol` file of the directory.
-All vulnerability checks are run by default.
+If Slither is run on a directory, it will run on every `.sol` file in the directory.

 ###  Configuration